Graduation: Graduation in absentia

-United States (non-tertiary graduations)

-In the United States, the completion of mandatory schooling is also referred to as graduating, even though it is substantially below degree level.

-Graduations for high school, middle school and kindergarten.
-Also, even for passing from one school year to the next, have been a development of recent years.
-This has received criticism, being described as "just a way of celebrating mediocrity".

-In some places, graduation parties celebrating graduation from school, college or university are popular.
-In a recent 2014 nationwide survey in the United States, $985 was the average amount spent on graduation parties.
+Non-tertiary graduations

+In the United States and Israel, completing high school is also referred to as "graduating", with a high school diploma or Bagrut certificate, respectively.
+Graduations from high school typically occur between the months of June and August.
+Oftentimes, completing middle school or kindergarten is also marked by a graduation ceremony.

 By country

 The procedures and traditions surrounding academic graduation ceremonies differ around the world.
-Whereas in the United Kingdom a graduation usually only occurs at university level, in the United States and many other countries graduations also occur at high schools where no higher education qualifications are conferred upon the graduates.
-In a graduation ceremony the students wear formal academic dress, such as square academic caps and gowns that are used for such occasions.
+In the United Kingdom a graduation usually only occurs at university level.
+Whereas in the United States and many other countries, graduations also occur at high schools where no higher education qualifications are awarded to the graduates.

-Graduation traditions vary across universities observing different cultures.

-For example, most universities in Sweden are research-oriented and may present their students with bachelor's, master's, and doctor's degrees covering all academic streams.
+In Sweden, most universities are research-oriented and may present their students with bachelor's, master's, and doctor's degrees covering all academic streams.
 Universities across the country are based through the Higher Education Ordinance.
 Most of the national programs provide Swedish, English, math and science among degree courses.

+In India, nowadays, a passing out ceremony or a promotion ceremony from one level to another starting from preschools like from Nursery to Junior is also referred to as a Graduation Ceremony.

 In Zimbabwe, graduation ceremonies are often associated with the guest of honor who most often is the ceremonial head of the institution.
 At state universities the president of the country officiates as chancellor and guest of honor.
 Every graduate of a state university in Zimbabwe can claim to have shaken the President's hand.
 The person most associated with graduation at those institutions is Zimbabwe's late ex-president Robert Mugabe.
 At other state institutions of higher learning, the vice presidents or other senior government officials may preside.

 Otherwise, in countries like Argentina and Uruguay, enthusiasm prevails over moderation, as well as taking part in an authentic carnival as part of the celebration that is mostly spontaneous, anarchic, and barely planned in the middle of the streets: hundreds of graduates, familiars and friends gather in an open place, carrying alcoholic drinks, eggs, flour and other messy food; pelting it all over the graduates; whereas the party is public and open to excesses that carry the complaints of all sorts of commerce, neighbours and authorities in the zone due to the concentration of public disorder and filth that lasts until the aftermath and overwhelms the municipal services.